delabassee/jekyll-now/_posts/2020-12-28-RaspPi-HowTo-install-OpenJDK.md

 </p>

-This document is using **Unbuntu 20.10 (RPi 4/400)** on the newer Pi 400 but any other Pi models, or any other ARM64 (AArch64) hardware, with any supported 64 bits Linux variants should work.
+This post is using **Unbuntu 20.10 (RPi 4/400)** on the newer Pi 400 but any other Pi models, or any other ARM64 (AArch64) hardware, with any supported 64 bits Linux variants should work.

 <h3>1.
 Configure your Raspberry Pi</h3>